Taking over from a founder-CEO: Why it goes wrong and how to get it right

 Succession of the role of source

 Just as the formal role of CEO can be handed from one person to another, the role of source can also be passed on through a succession process.
-When this happens successfully, the ‘information channel’ moves from the old source to a new source.
+When this happens successfully, the ‘information channel’ moves from the old source to someone new.

-However, it doesn’t happen automatically when someone new becomes CEO.
-The role of source operates on a separate, deeper plane, and the succession of this part needs to be given special attention.
+However, it doesn’t happen automatically when someone new becomes CEO and the source leaves the formal organisation.
+Think of the role of source as operating on a separate, deeper plane, and the succession of this part needs to be given special attention.

-If the role of source hasn’t been considered, we can make some accurate predictions about what might go wrong.
+If the role of source hasn’t been considered, we can make some confident predictions about the unhelpful dynamics which will play out.
 We can also cut through the confusion and blame which unfortunately follows a failed succession process.
-It’s usually nobody’s fault, there was just a lack of awareness about what was happening at this deeper level.
+It’s nobody’s fault, there was just a lack of awareness about what was happening at this deeper level.

 If the incoming CEO is expecting to fully stand in their authority over the initiative, they will find it incredibly difficult.
 The founder, not them, will still be on the receiving end of the information channel.
 The highest level information about what the initiative is and where it’s heading won’t come to them.

 The symptoms of a new CEO trying to take charge when they are not the source are predictable: Watch out for a drift towards either an overly authoritarian style in an attempt to exert their will, or a swing to the opposite extreme with endless consensus-seeking and watering down of the vision.
-I’ve seen situations where a company bounces back and forth between the two extremes with a succession of CEOs, never addressing the source issue.
+In my work as an advisor, I’ve seen situations where a company bounces back and forth between the two extremes with a succession of CEOs, never addressing the role of source issue.

 In both cases it causes good people to leave and the focus on a clear, creative vision to which people naturally want to contribute is diminished.